Finding Aids

 Most of the larger collections have more detailed finding aids.
 The most common is the shelf list, which indicates by folder or box the contents of the collections.
 For some collections, or substantial portions of them, there are card indexes for individual documents.
 Those indexes are available in our research room.

 After searching the finding aids, explore the FDR Library's digitized historical materials at Search Our Collections.
-If you have a research question or need more information about our collections, please explore the tools available at More Online Resources or send an inquiry through Ask the Archivist
+If you have a research question or need more information about our collections, please explore the tools available at More Online Resources or send an inquiry to the staff by email (see Contact the Archives).

 edit